artifly Scholarship Program

 Are you our next scholarship bird?
 Apply now!

-applications for this edition open on 12 February and closes on 30 March 2024
+applications for this edition are open

 please note that incomplete applications will not be considered